 As the Vice President of Art at Schell Games, Reagan sets the overall artistic vision for each project and oversees the Art team as well as assists with general studio staffing and management.

-With Schell Games, Reagan has worked with the growing art team on a wide range of projects- acting in various roles and working directly with many of our clients such as Disney/PIXAR, Microsoft, and Raytheon.
-Each project offers a new challenge and fresh aesthetic approach she guides rallying the team behind with a strong vision.
+With Schell Games, Reagan has worked on growing art team on a wide range of projects, acting in various roles and working directly with many of our clients such as Disney/PIXAR, Microsoft, and Raytheon.
+Each project offers a new challenge and requires a fresh, aesthetic approach.
+She aptly guides the team, rallying behind them with a strong vision.

 In her spare time, Reagan enjoys battling the undead and preparing for the impending apocalypse.

 Chuck is the Vice President of Production at Schell Games.
 With a passion for improving processes, he supervises the company’s production team and sets the tone for the production style and development logistics of the studio.